LOVE AFTER LOVE

 The world is a crazy place.
 Cook for someone soon.
 Light the candles.
 Breathe.
 Everyone’s fed.

-I hope I can live long enough to cook all the recipes I’ve printed.+To drink the wine I’ve cellared.
+I hope I can live long enough to cook all the recipes I’ve printed and to drink the wine I’ve cellared.
 Amen.

 Among virtually every culture on Earth, anything worth doing is best done over dinner.
 Bring out a nicely braised roast, a hot loaf of bread, and a slice of lemon pie, and rifts can be healed, pacts sealed, loves revealed.
 Even the condemned do not want to leave the world without one last supper. –Natalie Angier —New York Times, November, 2000.